raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

     notZero-->[*]
 </div>

 The problem is that there are two transitions from `zeroes` when consuming a `0`.
 That makes this transition _nondeterministic_.
 Deterministic state machines always have exactly one possible transition from any state for each symbol consumed in that state.
+Nondeterministic finite-state machines can have multiple transitions for the same symbol form any state.

-We want to catenate two deterministic finite-state recognizers, and wind up with a finite-state recognizer.
-To do that, we'll need a way to convert nondeterministic finite-state recognizers into deterministic finite-state recognizers.
+We want to catenate two deterministic finite-state recognizers, and wind up with a deterministic finite-state recognizer.
+Why?
+From a theoretical perspective, nondeterministic finite-state recognizers are easier to reason about.
+They're always doing exactly one thing.

-But first, let's note a result we demonstrated along the way.

----

-## For every finite-state recognizer with epsilon-transitions, there exists a finite-state recognizer without epsilon-transitions

-When building `catenation`, we added ε-transitions to join two finite-state recognizers, and then used `removeEpsilonTransitions` to derive an equivalent finite-state recognizer without ε-transitions.

-`removeEpsilonTransitions` demonstrates that for every finite-state recognizer with epsilon-transitions, there exists a finite-state recognizer without epsilon-transitions.
-Or to put it another way, the set of languages recognized by finite-state recognizers without ε-transitions is equal to the set of finite-state recognizers recognized by finite-state recognizers that do do do not include ε-transitions.
+From a practical perspective, deterministic finite-state recognizers are always guaranteed to execute in O_n_ time: They follow exactly one transition for every symbol consumed.
+Of course, they trade space for time: We say that with `product`, and we're going to see that again with our next important function, `powerset`.

 ---